Cloud-Drift/clouddrift/README.md

 conda env create --file environment.yml
 ```

-Once the library is in Beta, a conda-forge package will be available to simplify the installation process.
+In the future, a conda-forge package will be available to simplify the installation process.

 ### Run the tests